Last Updated on 17 May 2022 by admin

 Attacks against RDP and how to mitigate

-A recent post by Shodan - a search engine for internet-exposed devices - showed that in the past month alone RDP devices have risen over 41%.
-While this can allow employees access to their work machines from home, RDP has numerous critical flaws, new and old.
+A recent post by Shodan – a search engine for internet-exposed devices – showed that in the past month alone RDP devices have risen over 41%.
+While this provides remote access for employees to their work machines from home, RDP has numerous critical flaws, new and old.
 Two in more recent memory are BlueKeep and the family of issues known as DejaBlue.